 Thankfully, cat wounds heal better when they remain uncovered, as long as they are small.

-If the wound is large, then ask your vet how to bandage a cat wound and advise whether this is necessary when it comes to open wound on cat.
+If the wound is large, then ask your vet how to bandage a cat wound and advise whether this is necessary when it comes to an open wound on cat skin.

 Does Hydrogen Peroxide Help Cat Wounds?

 If you have a cut or scrape, you might reach for some alcohol or hydrogen peroxide.
 So, can you use peroxide on cat’s wounds?

 As a simple answer, no, you probably should not.